MaselLab/Kosinski-and-Masel-CTerminalExtensions/README.txt

-Scripts for figure generation are in the Figures folder, while scripts used for model building are in the Models folder.
+Scripts for figure generation and model building and are appropriately named.

-Note that all scripts require data tables that are store in the Data Tables folder.
+Two data files are included.
+One for for ISD, length, RSA, etc. values, as well as one for sequence data.